Michael12309/College-Projects/README.md

  * Runs at a high FPS considering the library used and the calculations done

 **Language**: Python

 **Library**: tcot

 https://github.com/Michael12309/School/assets/40968057/d0d11410-c27b-4ae2-a8eb-137767c80ab0

-# Graphics Programming: Cel Shader
+# GPR 200 - Introduction to Modern Graphics Programming: Cel Shader

 Created a cel (also known as toon) shader.
 Shader IDE used is [SHADERed](https://shadered.org/)